luapower/luapower-all/bundle.md

  Compile and link together LuaJIT, Lua modules, Lua/C modules, C libraries, and other static assets into a single fat executable.

- Tested with mingw, gcc and clang on Windows, Linux and OSX respectively.
+ Tested with MinGW, GCC and Clang on Windows, Linux and OSX respectively.
  Written by Cosmin Apreutesei.
 Public Domain.

  USAGE: mgit bundle options...